tembo-io/website/landing/src/content/docs/postgres_guides/how-to-import-a-csv-file-in-postgres/how-to-import-a-csv-file-in-postgres.md

 ---
-sidebar_position: 2
-tags:
-  - Postgres Basics
+title: How to import a CSV file into Postgres
 ---

 import Headers from './images/headers.png' import PromptBox from './images/prompt-box.png' import SuccessfulPromptBox from './images/successful-prompt-box.png'

-# How to import a CSV file into Postgres

 Imagine you are managing a large record of thousands of users having multiple details about users stored in a CSV (Comma Separated Value) file.
 Your objective is to load this entire repository of user data from the CSV file into a PostgreSQL table.